Mihaidev-cloud/Nodejs-Webserver-AutoInstaller-Nginx/README.md

 sh install.sh

-Don't forget to run it any administrator! using sudo su -
+'Don't forget to run it any administrator! using sudo su' -
 ```